-Getting Apple calendar and contact information on Android isn't quite as easy, and any changes you make won't sync automatically.
-Here's how to set it up.
+Getting Apple calendar and contact information on Android isn’t quite as easy, and any changes you make won’t sync automatically.
+Here’s how to set it up.
 First, log into iCloud in a web browser and export your data.
-Then the process for syncing your contacts and your calendar diverge.

 5. Choose neutral apps

 For entertainment, watch movies through Netflix and listen to music through Spotify.
 For cloud storage, stash your files in Dropbox.
 The same goes for messaging and calling: You might set up Skype for video calling and Facebook Messenger for texting friends.
-You can even choose a neutral digital assistant, because Cortana is available for both Android and iOS.
+You can even choose a neutral digital assistant, because Amazon’s Alexa is available for both Android and iOS.

 6. Trust the cloud

-When you use Android and iOS devices alongside each other, the cloud is your friend.
-The more data you keep online rather than in local storage, the more you'll be able to access on any device.
+When you use Android and Apple devices alongside each other, the cloud is your friend.
+The more data you keep online rather than in local storage, the more you’ll be able to access on any device.

-So if an app asks you where you want to save a backup or store data, choose the cloud option if it's available.
-Many apps now default to cloud storage anyway, but if you do get the option, then take it.
+So if an app asks you where you want to save a backup or store data, choose the cloud option if it’s available.
+Many apps now default to cloud storage anyway, but if you get the option, take it.

 7. Get help from a computer

-If you have trouble transferring files between your Android and iOS devices, enlist the help of a mediator—namely, your computer.
+If you have trouble transferring files between your Android and Apple devices, enlist the help of a mediator—namely, your computer.
 Going through this third party can succeed when a direct connection between phones or tablets fails.